shon-li/shon-li.github.io/readme.md

 ## Spotted My Mistakes?

 Feel free to let me know.
 Please send an Email or do something on my GitHub.
-I do make lots of mistakes in English.
+I do make tons of mistakes in English.

 ## 版权